projectara/greybus-spec/source/hardware_model.rst

   module hotplug detection, and communication between the Frame and inserted Modules.

+- Zero or more :ref:`Modules <glossary-module>`, which are attached to the Frame via one or more Interface Blocks.
+Individual Modules cannot attach to Interface Blocks which are in different Slots: all of the Interface Blocks a Module is attached to are in the same Slot.
+Two different Modules cannot attach to the same Interface Block at the same time.

 Interface Blocks are separated into Slots by the spine and ribs of the Frame.
 The Frame additionally contains the :ref:`SVC <glossary-svc>`, which, in collaboration with the :ref:`AP Module
-<glossary-ap-module>`, manages the |unipro| network in the Frame,
-along with other physical signals present on the Interface Blocks.
+<glossary-ap-module>`, manages physical signals present on the
+Interface Blocks.

+The Frame also contains a :ref:`Switch <glossary-switch>`, which can be directly configured by the SVC.
+Each Interface Block contains connections for |m-phy| [MIPI02]_ LINK establishment between attached Modules and the Switch.
+The SVC can configure the Switch and attempt to exchange communication between the Switch and attached Modules, and thereby indirectly between Modules themselves, via these LINKs.
+The AP is also able, as a Module, to communicate with other Modules, as well as the SVC, using these LINKs.

-The following sections define abstract representations of state present in a Greybus System for use within the Greybus Specification.
+The following sections define abstract representations of state present in a Greybus System for use representing these components within the Greybus Specification.

 - The first subsection, :ref:`hardware-model-interface-states`,
-  defines the *Interface State* data structure, which represents components in, and state managed by, a Greybus System that are related to each Interface Block.
+  defines the *Interface State* data structure, which is an entity that represents components in, and state managed by, a Greybus System that are part of the Frame and are related to each Interface Block.

-  Though Interface States are an abstraction, the dynamics of a Greybus System effect changes to Interface States as defined in the remainder of this document.
-For this reason, the phrase "Interface States in a Greybus System" is sometimes used to denote the abstract states associated with a particular Greybus System at a given time.
+  The dynamics of a Greybus System effect changes to Interface States as defined in the remainder of this document.
+These changes map in implementation-defined ways to these components within the Frame.

 - The subsequent section, :ref:`hardware-model-initial-states`,
   defines the initial values of each Interface State.

-- Certain groups of Interface States have special meaning within the Greybus Specification.
-These groups of Interface States, named *Lifecycle States*, along with transitions between them managed by the Greybus System, are given in :ref:`hardware-model-lifecycle-states`.
+- :ref:`hardware-model-interfaces` then defines the Interface, which models the entities within attached Modules that communicate with the Frame via Greybus.

+- Following that, :ref:`hardware-model-lifecycle-states` provides a
+  state machine diagram which describes Interface lifetimes within a Greybus System.
+The states in this diagram are *Interface Lifecycle States*.

-- :ref:`hardware-model-ap-module-requirements` defines special
+- In conclusion, :ref:`hardware-model-ap-module-requirements` defines
-  requirements related to the AP Module and SVC.
+  special requirements related to the AP Module and SVC.

 Each Interface State in a Greybus System is given a unique identifier, its Interface ID.
 Interface IDs increase consecutively, moving counter-clockwise around the Frame.

 For convenience, the Interface Blocks in a Greybus System are also indexed by the Interface IDs for their corresponding Interface States.
+Any Interfaces within Modules attached to those Interface Blocks are also indexed by the same Interface IDs as the Interface Blocks to which they are attached.

-Subsequent definitions within the Greybus Specification define how certain Greybus :ref:`Operations <glossary-operation>` affect Interface States and Lifecycle States in a Greybus System.
+Subsequent definitions within the Greybus Specification define how certain Greybus :ref:`Operations <glossary-operation>` affect Interface States and Interface Lifecycle States in a Greybus System.

 .. _hardware-model-interface-states:

 Interface States
 ^^^^^^^^^^^^^^^^

 An *Interface State* is a tuple containing "sub-state" values.
+This represents state within the Frame related to each Interface Block.

 As stated above, each Interface Block in a Greybus System has an associated Interface State.
 The value of an Interface State varies